mongodb/specifications/source/change-streams/change-streams.rst

 A change stream MUST attempt to resume a single time if it encounters any resumable error per `Resumable Error`_.
 A change stream MUST NOT attempt to resume on any other type of error.

 In addition to tracking a resume token, change streams MUST also track the read preference specified when the change stream was created.
-In the event of a resumable error, a change stream MUST perform server selection with the original read preference before attempting to resume.
+In the event of a resumable error, a change stream MUST perform server selection with the original read preference using the `rules for server selection <https://github.com/mongodb/specifications/blob/master/source/server-selection/server-selection.rst#rules-for-server-selection>`_ before attempting to resume.

 Single Server Topologies
 ^^^^^^^^^^^^^^^^^^^^^^^^